 Above: An edited manifest for the SS Rotterdam, arriving in New York in 1919, reflecting the changes in travel requirements after the First World War.
 Eveline McKenzie’s age and birthplace – “Ballard” Australia are revealed, as she must have travelled on a British passport.
 Note that her trip was paid for by her daughter, Mrs C.S.
 Lowe of New York (right hand section enlarged below) Via Ancestry, from the US National Archives

-This writer cannot yet determine whether Saharet maintained any connection during her life with her extended family in Ballarat.
-It seems she did not.
-But its interesting that in far away New York, she chose her grandmother’s name – Caroline – for her only child.
+Elizabeth/Eveline did not maintain any connection with her extended family in Ballarat.
+According to Mark Lepp, a descendant of Caroline Ramsay, the family knew she had gone to America, but nothing more.
+Caroline waited patiently of news of her oldest daughter, which never came.
+But its interesting that in far away New York, Saharet chose her grandmother’s name – Caroline – for her only child.

 For further reading: